 Goose Vs Duck Down

-While shopping for a sleeping bag, you may notice that there are two types of down insulation available: goose and duck.
 Both types of down perform equally well in terms of warmth and durability.
 For example, a 700 fill power duck down sleeping bag will be just as warm as a 700 fill power goose down sleeping bag.
 Both types of down have the same structure and insulate in the same way.
-Both will last for over a decade if properly taken care of.

 For more info, check out my complete guide to duck vs goose down.